AnyPcc: Compressing Any Point Cloud with a Single Universal Model: Introduction

 \section{Introduction}

-The proliferation of 3D content across applications like autonomous driving and virtual reality has established point clouds as a primary data representation.
-This ubiquity creates a critical need for efficient geometry compression algorithms to minimize storage and transmission costs.
-While recent learning-based methods surpass traditional standards like G-PCC \cite{gpcc}, their real-world applicability is hampered by a significant generalization gap.
+With the rise of 3D applications like autonomous driving and virtual reality, point clouds have become a standard format for 3D data.
+This widespread use makes efficient geometry compression essential for reducing storage and transmission costs.
+While recent learning-based methods outperform traditional standards like G-PCC \cite{gpcc} on certain standard benchmarks, a significant generalization gap often limits their practical use.
 We argue this gap originates from two fundamental limitations.
-First, existing context models are often tailored to specific point cloud densities and thus fail to maintain stable performance across the wide spectrum of densities found in real-world data, \textbf{such as sparse LiDAR scans and dense reconstruction outputs}.
-Second, these models exhibit a sharp decline in compression efficiency when encountering out-of-distribution (OOD) data \textbf{(i.e., samples statistically dissimilar to their training corpus)}.
+First, existing context models \cite{unipcgc,you2025reno,unicorn} are often tailored to \textbf{specific point cloud densities} and thus fail to maintain stable performance across the wide spectrum of densities found in real-world data, such as sparse LiDAR scans and dense reconstruction outputs.
+Second, these models \textbf{suffer a sharp decline in compression efficiency on out-of-distribution (OOD) data}.
+Even recent universal models like Unicorn-U~\cite{unicorn}, despite being trained for versatility, fall short due to two key issues: they rely on non-unified architectures, and their performance still collapses under extreme OOD conditions.
 We address these limitations sequentially, first by tackling context modeling.